overwolf/overwolf.github.io/docs/api/overwolf-utils.md

 callback  | ([Result: OpenFilePickerResult](#openfilepickerresult-object)) => void | Called with a url to the selected file                                                                       |
 #### *filter* notes

-Provide an empty string for wild cards or seperate value by commas (,).
+Provide an empty string for wild cards or separate value by commas (,).
 Ex. myFile*.*,*.txt.

 ## openFilePicker(filter, initialPath, callback)
 #### Version added: 0.141